sharetribe/flex-docs/src/docs/ftw-content/how-to-add-static-pages-in-ftw/index.md

 ## Add routing

-As a last step you need to add the newly created static page to the routing.
+As a last step, you need to add the newly created static page to the routing.
 This can be done in _src/routing/routeConfiguration.js_.

-Inside routeConfiguration function you should add a URL path, a page name (it should not conflicting with other pages), and the component itself.
+Inside the _routeConfiguration_ function, you should add a URL path, a page name (it should not conflicting with other pages), and the component itself.

 Add a new asynchronous import for the page in the beginning of the file with other page imports: